Teto-TB/RUB_Data_Bot/README.md

-# RUB Exam Bot
+# RUB Data Bot

-**RUB Exam Bot** is a Telegram bot that helps students at Ruhr University Bochum (RUB) find and access old exam papers for specific modules.
+**RUB Data Bot** is a Telegram bot that helps students at Ruhr University Bochum (RUB) find and access old exam papers for specific modules.
 By leveraging a dedicated Telegram channel to store documents, the bot delivers requested exams directly to the user in a simple and efficient way.

 ## 📌 Features